about us

 The Standing Tall in Warrnambool committee consists of passionate members from diverse backgrounds.
 We are committed to providing an opportunity for all young people in our community and tirelessly work together and with our community partners to achieve this.

-John Harris - President
+Davina Forth - President

 Pip Norton - Vice President